Teeth Grinding and Tension Headaches: The Relationship, Causes, and Treatment

 A dentist trained in treating bruxism and associated headache disorders will undertake a thorough examination during regular visits and guide the patient through a customized treatment plan.
 Here’s an outline of what a patient can expect:

 1. Patient History and Symptoms: The dentist will begin by discussing the patient’s medical and dental history, lifestyle factors, and any symptoms they’ve been experiencing.
-This discussion could include sleep patterns, daytime tiredness, facial pain, sinus pain, or morning headaches.
+This discussion could include sleep patterns, daytime tiredness, facial pain, or morning headaches.

 2. Physical Examination: The dentist will perform a comprehensive examination of the patient’s mouth, jaw, face, and neck.
 This examination includes checking the teeth for signs of wear or damage caused by grinding, examining the jaw for signs of misalignment or discomfort, and assessing the facial muscles for tension or tenderness.